box/developer.box.com/pages/sign/request-options/resend-requests.md

 signer deleted the email by mistake?

-You can resend the signature request email to the `signer` , either manually or turn on the automatic resend option.
+You can resend the signature request email to the `signer` , either manually or you can turn on the automatic resend option.

 ## Manual resend

-You can also manually resend the signature request email to the signer, by calling the `resend_sign_request` method on the `sign_requests` object.
+You can manually resend the signature request email to the signer, by calling the `resend_sign_request` method on the `sign_requests` object.
 This can only be done once every 10 minutes.